sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  * Include new Quivers/cluster seed for square and triangular products of quivers (as in Keller's work on periodicity) (Christian/Gregg) - http://trac.sagemath.org/sage_trac/ticket/14443

  * Implement Greedy bases - should already have this essentially done from the fall.
-(Gregg)
+(Gregg/Dylan?) - http://trac.sagemath.org/sage_trac/ticket/14445

  * Implement snake graph / matrix multiplication formulas for cluster algebras from surfaces and friezes.
 (Gregg)
  Also see Dupont's sage code on friezes from http://www.math.jussieu.fr/~dupontg/files/strings.sage